Irving returns, but new-look Nets beaten by Cavs in 2 OTs

+The Cavs threw some exotic defenses at the Nets, who only got Irving back at practice on Tuesday and haven’t had time to work on much.

+“Look, this is the first night,” Brooklyn coach Steve Nash said.
+“We seemed a little lost at times.
+We were a little flat and disjointed at times.”

-As he knocked down one big shot after another in the second OT, players on Cleveland’s bench were tackling each other in delight.
-Cedi Osman added 25 points and Prince — acquired in the four-team deal that brought Harden to Brooklyn — 17 in his Cavs debut.
+As Sexton knocked down one big shot after another in the second OT, players on Cleveland’s bench tackled each other in delight.
+Prince, acquired in the four-team deal that brought Harden to Brooklyn, scored 17 in his Cavs debut and Larry Nance Jr. had 15.

-The Nets overcame a 13-point deficit in the fourth quarter and tied it at 113-all on Irving’s putback with 1:10 left.
-Brooklyn had a chance in the closing seconds after Sexton’s turnover, but couldn’t score.

-Brooklyn appeared in control in the first OT, but after Durant’s free throws put the Nets up 127-124, Sexton hit a 3-pointer over Irving with 1.2 seconds left.
-Durant’s last chance, a contested 3-pointer at the horn, was short.

-The Cavs were breaking in some new pieces too, with Jarrett Allen and Prince making their debuts.
+Sexton will forever be linked to Irving.
+He was selected by Cleveland with the draft pick the Cavs got from Boston in the trade for Irving in 2017.

+Like Irving, Sexton wears No. 2, and like Irving, he makes big shots.

+“I definitely accepted the challenge,” Sexton said.
+“I knew it wasn’t going to be easy — because it’s Kyrie.”

 Irving had missed Brooklyn’s last seven games, leaving on Jan.
-7 to address some issues he didn’t specify while speaking with reporters following practice Tuesday.
-Irving only said he needed time to work through some issues to find balance in his life.
+7 to address some issues he didn’t specify while speaking with reporters Tuesday.
+Irving only said he needed space to work through some issues to find balance in his life.

-While he was away, the Nets pulled off the blockbuster deal for Harden, whose arrival has made Brooklyn the favorite to unseat Milwaukee in the Eastern Conference and a legit NBA title threat — maybe.
+While he was away, the Nets rocked the league by pulling off the blockbuster deal for Harden, whose arrival has made Brooklyn the favorite to unseat Milwaukee in the Eastern Conference and a legit NBA title threat — maybe.

-Before the game, Nets first-year coach Steve Nash admitted being “curious” about how his trio of superstars would align on the floor.
+Before the game, Nash admitted being “curious” about how his trio of superstars would align on the floor.

 The Cavs weren’t intimidated by Brooklyn’s firepower or flash.